 In the early 1919, Oskar Barnack, an enthusiastic cinematographer with a love of photography, felt the need to relieve the burden of using the then cumbersome still cameras.
 He took the 35 mm strip motion picture film - then exclusively utilized by cinematographers -and used it for capturing individual exposures.
 Barnack doubled the frame size to a horizontal format of 24 × 36 mm.
 As he wrote in his notebook at the time, “Mikrokinoeinrichtung fertig für Aufnahmen” (micro cine apparatus ready for filming).
 This records the invention of “Ur-Leica”, which, in 1913/14, went on to lay the foundations for the development of 35 mm photography as we know it today.

 That is one of the stories about how the “Ur-Leica” came to be.
 The second story goes like this: Oskar Barnack was looking for an instrument with which he could conduct exposure tests for motion picture films.
 Similar to the situation today, in the early years of the 20th century, it was far from easy to check the visual and technical aspects of a scene before shooting.
 Back then, cinematographers had to run lengths of costly 35 mm film through their unwieldy cine cameras and develop it in order to determine the correct exposure.

-To make the M10-P “ASC 100 Edition” the perfect tool for professional cinematographers, it will enable users to select from different aspect ratios used in cinematography.Once activated, the corresponding aspect ratios are displayed as a bright-line frame.
+To make the M10-P “ASC 100 Edition” a tool for professional cinematographers, it will enable users to select from different frame lines used in cinematography.Once activated, the corresponding frame lines are displayed as a bright-line frame.